Return of the “Wratten Lecture”

 New ideas: The Wratten Lecture

-Wratten Lecture (which was open to other clubs) helped put Croydon’s name back on the
+Wratten Lecture (which was open to other clubs) helped put Croydon’s name back on the map.

 women audience members were always outnumbered by gentlemen.